 The mechanisms of the base registry will be used to provide information about the status of the trust statements.
 Hence the status information will be stored separately to the trust statement itself, guaranteeing privacy during trust statement validation.

-Components and governance
+Components and Governance

 The Confederation is developing various components to support issuers, holders and verifiers in their management and exchange of the e-ID and other credentials.
 The following provides a vision of the future swiyu ecosystem and the Trust Infrastructure.
 It details the components that are or will be developed by the Confederation, where these are hosted, how these interlink with one another and how third-party components can interact with the swiyu Trust Infrastructure.